sgonyea/metrics-java/README.md

 This is a primitive JRuby wrapper around [Coda Hale's Metrics library](https://github.com/codahale/metrics).
 It is very incomplete and still a work in progress.
 Feedback is appreciated.

+This is only tested on JRuby, in --1.9 mode.

 # How to Use

 Somewhere during the initialization of your app, you should set the name of your app.
 If you do not, it will default to "MyProject"